+&lt;sup>2This corresponds to the cut rule of sequent calculus.

-6. assert form as intro\pattern by tactic
+- 6. assert form as intro\pattern by tactic

-This combines the two previous variants of assert.
+- This combines the two previous variants of assert.

-7. pose proof term as intro\pattern
+- 7. pose proof term as intro\pattern

-This tactic behaves like assert T as intro\pattern by exact term where T is the type of term.
+This tactic behaves like assert T as $intro\pattern$ by exact term where T is the type of term.

-In particular, pose proof term as ident behaves as assert (ident:T) by exact term (where T is the type of term) and pose proof term as disj\conj\intro\pattern behaves like destruct term as disj\conj\intro\pattern.
+In particular, pose proof term as ident behaves as assert (ident := term) and pose proof term as disj\conj\intro\pattern behaves like destruct term as disj\conj\intro\pattern.

+'''

-8. specialize (ident term1 ... termn) specialize ident with bindings\list
+8. specialize (ident term1 ... termn) specialize ident with bindings_list

+'''

 The tactic specialize works on local hypothesis ident.
-The premises of this hypothesis (either universal quantifications or non-dependent implications) are instantiated by concrete terms coming either from arguments $term_1 \ldots term_n$ or from a bindings list (see Section 8.3.22 for more about bindings lists).
-In the second form, all instantiation elements must be given, whereas in the first form the application to $term_1 \ldots term_n$ can be partial.
-The first form is equivalent to assert (ident' :=identterm1 ... $term_n$ ); clear ident; rename ident' into ident.
+The premises of this hypothesis (either universal quantifications or non-dependent implications) are instantiated by concrete terms coming either from arguments $term_1 \dots term_n$ or from a bindings list (see Section 8.1.1 for more about bindings lists).
+In the second form, all instantiation elements must be given, whereas in the first form the application to $term_1 \dots term_n$ can be partial.
+The first form is equivalent to assert ( $ident' := ident term_1 \dots term_n$ ); clear ident; rename ident' into ident.